By Herman & Erich Bozenhardt

 - Waste handling, including how you handle discarded SUS bags

-In each case, we need to decide if we can contain the operation (make it “closed”) or have to dedicate a room/suite area to that operation or related series of sequential procedures.
+In each case, we need to decide if we can contain the operation (make it “closed”) or have to dedicate a room/suite area or an isolator to that operation or related series of sequential procedures.
 Once we designate “open,” then we immediately need dedicated floor space for the activity and a cleaning routine to remove potential for cross-contamination (which adds time and cost).
 That floor space then becomes a growing cost factor.
-Alternatively, if we used an SUS and the activity was “closed,” we can reduce the number and size of these spaces and allow a higher turnover of use without cleaning.
+Alternatively, if we used an SUS or a closed stainless steel transfer system and the activity was “closed,” we can reduce the number and size of these spaces and allow a higher turnover of use with minimum cleanup or disruption.

 - If the facility is a single-product facility, then the risk profile is low and the main concerns are worker safety, bioburden, and post viral exposure / viral clearance.
-In this case, the design can consolidate any number of steps into a single room/suite as practical.
+In this case, the design can consolidate any number of steps into a minimum number of rooms/suites as practical.

-- In the case of a multiple-product facility, the concerns are increased by potential cross-contamination via microbial or viral means and by inadvertent mistakes.
+- In the case of a multiple-product facility, the concerns are increased by potential cross-contamination via microbial or viral means and by inadvertent mistakes (see April FDA 483 discussed above).
 Multiple products are at lower risk during R&D and clinical phase I trials.
 In multiple-product phase II through commercial manufacturing, individual products must have a closed or secure manufacturing sequence and path to protect the consumer.
-Careful campaigning and sanitization/decontamination can help reduce the risks and the multiple suites and flow paths.
+Best practices layout as well as careful campaigning and sanitization/decontamination can help reduce the risks and the multiple suites and flow paths.

 - In the case of a contract manufacturing organization (CMO), where numerous clients, products, and processes must coexist in the same facility, multiple-product risk is accentuated.
 When engaging a CMO facility, most clients want to know what products have been manufactured there, past and present.
 This almost always becomes a point of contention and drives some CMOs to a compartmentalized suite approach for phase II through commercial.
-The R&D, preclinical batches, and phase I programs can often be run in a large generic service area such as a “ballroom” with appropriate controls (e.g., closed systems or spatial segregation).
+The contract development & manufacturing organization (CDMO) R&D, preclinical batches, and phase I programs often run in a large generic service area such as a “ballroom” with appropriate controls (e.g., closed systems or spatial segregation).
+This is now moving toward smaller "mini-suites" to provide better containment as the sensitivity to the materials and processes increase.

 Regulatory Compliance – More Than You Think